ykyr/enhanced-snapshots/README.md

 Once the CloudFormation stack has finished building, go to its Outputs tab at the bottom of the AWS Console.
 Copy the instance ID (you will need it in a later step) and click the URL, then proceed to [Getting Started](#getting-started).

+User also should to:
+* Select minimum m3.large instance and minimum 8 GB size for volume
+* Select es_admin role while launching instance to get acsess to CloudWatch

 # Getting Started
 **Note** If you have not followed the [Quick start](#quick-start) section above, then you will first need to manually [create an IAM user](#iam-user-creation-optional) and then create an EC2 instance using the Enhanced Snapshots AMI, which can be found in the first table above.